Sail Away

 Finally, for obtaining the GHA, the obtained value for E must be added to the Diurnal Arc for the given UTC time (03h 30m 35s).
 The Diurnal Arc is simply the translation of UTC-time into degrees of Longitude using the 15°/h factor.
 This is obtained in two steps: the angle for hours and tens of minutes is added to the angle for minutes and seconds.

 OT = UTC (nearest integral hour) + Corr.
-(Table "Corrections for OT")
+(Table "Correction for OT")

 = Jan.
 18 / 04h - 6h